Training Opportunities

 Module 5: Pattern Seeking Techniques for SLD Identification: An Integral Part of C-SEP

 Pattern seeking techniques are a key aspect of the C-SEP framework.
-Evaluators must be able to organize, integrate, compare and interpret multiple sources of data in order to establish patterns of strengths and weaknesses.
-This refresher session centers on pattern seeking techniques, underscoring publisher guidance when analyzing and interpreting standardized tests results through the triangulation of multiple data sources.
-Finally, a discussion of the role professional judgment plays throughout the process is likewise discussed.
+Evaluators must be able to organize, integrate, and interpret multiple sources of data in order to establish patterns of strengths and weaknesses.
+This is a refresher session focusing on pattern seeking techniques, using publisher guidance to analyze and interpret standardized tests results through the triangulation of multiple data sources.
+Finally, a discussion of the role professional judgment plays throughout the process will be discussed.

 The participant will learn to: